spereira02/warehouse-path-planner/README.md

 ## Warehouse Path Planner

-A small Python package for **2D path planning in warehouse-style environments** using an occupancy grid and A* search.
+Mobile robots operating in warehouse environments must compute collision-free paths through cluttered spaces.
+These environments are commonly represented as **occupancy grids**, where free and occupied areas of the map are discretized.

+This project implements a classical grid-based path planning pipeline:

+Continuous Map → Occupancy Grid → Graph Construction → A* Search → Optimal Path

-This repository extracts the path planning component from a larger university robotics project and packages it as a standalone module.
-The planner takes a continuous 2D map with polygonal obstacles, discretizes it into an occupancy grid, builds a graph over collision-free cells, and computes a path between a start and goal position.
+The planner takes a **continuous 2D map with polygonal obstacles**, converts it into an **occupancy grid**, and constructs a graph over the collision-free cells.
+The **A\*** algorithm is then used to compute the shortest path between a specified start and goal position.

+Originally developed as part of a university robotics project involving a swarm of differential-drive robots, this repository packages the path planner as a **standalone module** that demonstrates how classical search algorithms can be integrated into a robotics navigation pipeline.

 ---